 Small Sources No. 59: This is a list of 116 tenants from a rental of the Considine Estate, which had properties in the Baronies of Coonagh, Co.
 Limerick and in the neighbouring barony of Clanwilliam, Co.
 Tipperary.
 The rental ledger, entitled ‘H. Considine’s Tenant Book’ is among the Considine Papers in the National Library of Ireland (Ms. 43,073 /1).
 The Considine family lived in Derk House, Pallasgreen, Co.
-Limerick and the head of the family at the time of this record was Heffernan Considine, a prominent member of the local gentry, whose
+Limerick and the head of the family at the time of this record was Heffernan Considine, a prominent member of the local gentry, whose official posts included resident magistrate (see our blog on The Petty Session Court) and member of the Limerick Grand Jury.
+During the 1850s Heffernan Considine owned an estate in the parishes of Grean and Oola, barony of Coonagh, county Limerick and in the parish of Emly, barony of Clanwilliam, county Tipperary.
+This region is known as the ‘Golden Vale’ because of its prime agricultural land, and is still a major area for dairying.

 The list below is taken from the index to the rental.
-Figure 1 is an illustration of a part of the original.
+Figure 1 is an illustration of a part of this index.
 It shows only the tenant’s name and the page on which the account of each may be found.
 The index provides a location for the holdings of only a few of the tenants, but the detailed accounts will each show a specific location for most.
 An example of an account is in Fig 2 at the end of the blog.
 The accounts are in the Debit/Contra format (see our blog on Rentals for an explanation).
 Figure 2 shows the Debit side of the account of Daniel Lahey, who held land in the townland of Cullen for an annual rent of £4.11.8 for the years 1833 to 1836.
 The Contra side of the account shows the payments made, but is not included here.

 The references to ‘Changed to ..’ below are from the original document and indicate that the lessees of the holding had changed.
 The index shows only the name and the page for the detailed account of each tenant.
 The images of the document above and below were created by Ancestor Network in the National Library of Ireland and are reproduced here through their courtesy.
-Ancestor Network will offer 1 free hour of research by a professional researcher to conduct further research on these individuals, or on other tenants of this estate.
+Ancestor Network will also offer 1 free hour of research by a professional researcher to conduct further research on these individuals, or on other tenants of this estate.
 We can also obtain images of the original documents.
 Click here and quote ‘LimerickSS59’ in the subject line.
-We also publish guides to finding ancestors in both Limerick and Tipperary: ‘Tracing your Limerick Ancestors‘ (above left) by local historian Margaret Franklin; and ‘Tracing your Tipperary Ancestors‘ by Noreen Higgins-McHugh.
-Both are available here.

 Tenant Name Townland (where stated) or author comment (in italics)